mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### Flux proxy configuration results in failure to install applications (COPS-7236)

-Incorrect Flux proxy configuration was resulting in Kommander applications not pulling and installing.
+A Flux configuration problem that resulted in Kommander applications not being able to be pulled and installed in environments with a HTTP[s] Proxy configured was resolved.

 ### Broken FIPS images (COPS-7225)